Gravex-io/gravex-swap/README.md

 # raydium-cp-swap

 A revamped constant product AMM program optimized for straightforward pool deployment along with additional features and integrations:

 - No Openbook market ID is required for pool creation
 - Token22 is supported
 - Built-in price oracle
 - Optimized in Anchor

-The program has been audited by [MadShield](https://www.madshield.xyz/).
+The program is a fork of Raydium which was audited by [MadShield](https://www.madshield.xyz/).
 The report can be found [here](https://github.com/raydium-io/raydium-docs/tree/master/audit/MadShield%20Q1%202024).

-The program assets are in-scope for Raydium’s [Immunefi bug bounty program](https://immunefi.com/bug-bounty/raydium/).
+Token22 and Library extensions have been added to support Gravity Coin Contracts

 ## Environment Setup